ProfluentDev/DuckDuckGo-RainMeter/README.md

 ## Credits
 Coding by illustro (For Google searchbar)

-Edited & themed by CJ The Boss#6969 for DuckDuckGo searching.
+Edited & themed by CJ The Boss#6969 (me) for DuckDuckGo searching.